Alexander Hood, 5th Duke of Bronte: Career in England

 He served as Controller of the Household and Equerry to Princess Mary Adelaide of Cambridge between 1892 and 1897 and was an Extra Gentleman Usher of the Privy Chambers to Queen Victoria from 1892 to 1901.
 He was Private Secretary to Mary of Teck as Princess of Wales from 1901 to 1910, and was then her Treasurer as Queen between 1910 and 1919.
 He was invested as a Knight Commander of the Royal Victorian Order.

-Death & burial
+Death and burial

-He died unmarried on 1 June 1937 at La Falconara in Taormina, Sicily, aged 82 and was initially buried in the garden of the villa, next to his sister Rosa Penelope Hood (1852-1922).
+He died unmarried on 1 June 1937 at La Falconara in Taormina, Sicily, aged 82 and was initially buried in the garden of the villa, next to his sister Rosa Penelope Hood (1852–1922).
 Prior to the sale of the villa in 1948, both bodies were removed and reburied together in a single grave (with gravestone and monumental cross inscribed "Peace" also brought from Taormina) in the private Hood Cemetery at Maniace, in 2020 the last remaining possession of the Hood family in Sicily.

 Succession

-On his death the heir to the duchy became his great-nephew Rowland Arthur Herbert Nelson Hood, 6th Duke of Bronte, 3rd Viscount Bridport (1911–1969), son of Lt.
+On his death the heir to the duchy became his great-nephew Rowland Hood, 6th Duke of Bronte, 3rd Viscount Bridport (1911–1969), son of Lt.
 Hon.
-Maurice Hood (d.1915), killed in action, who predeceased his father Arthur Wellington Alexander Nelson Hood, 2nd Viscount Bridport (1839–1924).
+Maurice Hood (d.
+1915), killed in action, who predeceased his father Arthur Hood, 2nd Viscount Bridport (1839–1924).
 He made Maniace his principal residence.